yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_redis_cluster_v2.md

 - `turn_before_switchover` (Boolean) Allows to turn before switchover in RDSync.
 Can be either true or false.
 - `use_luajit` (Boolean) Use JIT for lua scripts and functions.
 Can be either true or false.
 - `version` (String) Redis version.
+- `zset_max_listpack_entries` (Number) Controls max number of entries in zset before conversion from memory-efficient listpack to CPU-efficient hash table and skiplist

 <a id="nestedatt--config--backup_window_start"></a>
 ### Nested Schema for `config.backup_window_start`